notesofcliff/delve/src/home/doc/admin/Installation_and_Setup.md

 # Installation and Setup

-This section covers the system requirements, installation steps, and initial configuration of Flashlight.
+This section covers the system requirements, installation steps, and initial configuration of Delve.
 Proper installation and setup are crucial for ensuring the platform operates efficiently and securely.

 ## System Requirements
-Before installing Flashlight, ensure your system meets the following requirements:
+Before installing Delve, ensure your system meets the following requirements:

 - **Operating System**: Windows, macOS, or Linux
 - **Python**: Version 3.8 or higher